aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 # Design Summary

 The approach will create a new top-level Construct (`Distribution`) to replace the existing `CloudFrontWebDistribution`, as well as new constructs to represent the other logical resources for a distribution (i.e., `Origin`, `Behavior`).
+The new construct is optimized for the most common use cases of creating a distribution with a single origin and behavior.
 The new L2s will be created in the same aws-cloudfront module and no changes will be made to the existing L2s to preserve the existing experience.
 Unlike the existing L2, the new L2s will feature a variety of convenience methods (e.g., `addBehavior`) to aid in the creation of the distribution, and provide several out-of-the-box defaults for building distributions off of other resources (e.g., buckets, load balanced services).

 # Detailed Design